FrancescaPeru/project-site/index.md

 ## Purpose

-* Exploring the ArCo Ontology to find the two cultural properties
+* Exploring the ArCo knowledge graph to find the two cultural properties.
-* Enriching the ArCo knowledge graph with further details about the two cultural properties
+* Detect potential gaps in their RDF descriptions.
-* Retrieving useful information using LLMs
+* Retrieve useful information using LLMs.
+* Produce new knowledge to enrich ArCo with further details.

 ## Team